 #6 Join Book Clubs

 My good friend Courtney started a teacher book club a few years ago, and I love it because it pushes me to read books I would not pick up on my own.
-From the latest Toni Morrison novel to The Night Circus, by Erin Morgenstern, I am a more diverse reader because of my book club.

 Don't let the lack of a teacher book club keep you from participating in collective reading.
 The Nerdy Book Club is one of my favorite online organizations and I have met many new friends and colleagues through interacting with the club online.